luyadev/luya/docs/guide/concept-depandsync.md

 1. create a GitHub repository for the project
 2. check out the LUYA kickstarter project
-3. add the included files into the new GitHub repository (don't commit the vendor directory - this is downloaden by composer)
+3. add the included files into the new GitHub repository (don't commit the vendor directory - this is downloaded by Composer)
 4. start developing your website.

 We recommend that you deploy the website to the server in an early stadium of the development cycle.
 So use dummy text and data on your local system.

 ## Deployment

-The deployment (using [LUYA deployer](https://luya.io/packages/luyadev--luya-deployer)) will mainly publish the git repository on the production server and runs certain LUYA related tasks, like migration and import commands.
+The deployment (using [LUYA deployer](https://luya.io/packages/luyadev--luya-deployer)) will mainly publish the Git repository on the production server and runs certain LUYA related tasks, like migration and import commands.
 It will also ensure the right `env.php` is created on the server based on the deploy.php server name setting `server('prod', ...)`.

-1. Set up your production environment on the server (create the database, enable ssh, etc.)
+1. Set up your production environment on the server (create the database, enable SSH, etc.)
 2. Ensure the config contains the right informations in {{luya\Config::ENV_PROD}} context.
 3. Install and configure the [LUYA deployer](https://luya.io/packages/luyadev--luya-deployer)
 4. Deploy your website with the `./vendor/bin/dep luya prod` command.